wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 	ORAPWD FILE=PWDTEST.ora PASSWORD=password FORCE=y

 This command creates a password file, named as PWDTEST.ora, in the ORACLE\_HOME\\database directory.
-You should copy this file to %ORACLE\_HOME%\\database directory in Machine2 manually.
+You should copy this file to <!-- deleted by customization %ORACLE\_HOME%\\database directory --><!-- keep by customization: begin --> %ORACLE\_HOME%\\databaseÂ directory <!-- keep by customization: end --> in Machine2 manually.

 #### Configure a standby redo log